cicirello/JavaPermutationTools/README.md

-# JavaPermutationTools (JPT): A Java API for computation on permutations
+# JavaPermutationTools (JPT): A Java API for computation on permutations and sequences

 Copyright (C) 2018 Vincent A. Cicirello.